 Look for waterproof boots when shopping.
 Stay away from water-resistant boots.
-These do okay, but they will get wet at some point and then your feet are going to get really, really cold very quickly.
+These do okay, but they will get wet at some point and then your feet will get really cold very quickly.

 Another thing to think about is the inside of the boot.
-While it’s not imperative they the interior be removable, it makes washing the boots and keeping them nice a whole heck of a lot easier.
+While the interior doesn’t need to be removable, it makes washing the boots and keeping them nice a whole heck of a lot easier.
 Even if just the bottom part of the boot comes out and not the whole interior, you’re better off.
 It lets you dry your boots properly and wash them easily when they need it.

 Plenty of Insulation

 This one is kind of obvious.
-During the cold months, you need boots that are well-insulated.
-The amount of insulation depends on the location you’ll be hiking and camping in. does it get below freezing?
-If so, you’ll need boots that are ready to take on those temperatures.
+During the cold months, you need well-insulated boots.
+The amount of insulation depends on the location you’ll be hiking and camping in.
+Does it get below freezing?
+If so, you’ll need boots ready to take on those temperatures.

 The Right Height

-If you’re trudging through high snow, then you’ll need a higher boot than if you’re simply walking through a couple of inches.
-In general, I like boots that go up at least six inches on your ankle.
-If you know the snow will be deep, go for some taller boots.
+If you’re trudging through high snow, you’ll need a higher boot than simply walking through a couple of inches.
+I like boots that go up at least six inches on your ankle.
+If you know the snow will be deep, wear taller boots.
 As a general rule, taller boots are usually the way to go.